Secure Payments

 You can download the pattern here.

-Chart instructions use symbols to represent a stitch.
+Crochet charts use symbols to represent stitches.
 The chains on the side represent the turning chain.

 The stitch count is along the bottom and top.
 The row count is up the sides.